-Φ-lab @Sweden on edge learning in space
+Φ-lab @Sweden on Edge Learning in Space

-The Φ-lab @Sweden gathers industry, investors, and researchers to strengthen the European space research and space industry sector in Earth observation and AI.
-The work complements the efforts at the Swedish Space Data Lab, which includes the Swedish National Space Agency, Luleå University of Technology, RISE and AI Sweden.
+Φ-lab(@)Sweden gathers industry, public sector, entrepreneurs, investors, and researchers to strengthen the European innovation activities for space applications and the space industry sector in Earth observation and AI.
+The lab complements other Swedish resources such as the Swedish Space Data Lab, established from collaboration between the Swedish National Space Agency, Luleå University of Technology, RISE, and AI Sweden.

 Why edge learning in space?

-What is a Φ-lab?
+What is Φ-lab?

-As part of the Boost Green and Digital Commercialisation priority of its Agenda 2025 strategy, and building on the experience of the existing Φ-lab @ESRIN with its focus on delivering transformative innovations aimed at market adoption, ESA is creating a dynamic network of Φ-labs across ESA and Europe.
-The Φ-lab @Sweden is the first to be established within this larger network.
+As part of the Boost Green and Digital Commercialisation priority of its Agenda 2025 strategy and building on the experience of the existing Φ-lab @ESRIN with its focus on delivering transformative innovations aimed at market adoption, ESA is creating a dynamic network of Φ-labs across ESA and Europe. Φ-lab @Sweden is the first to be established within this larger network.

 More about the ESA Φ-lab